philipstampe/editorial-tracker/README.md

 npm start
 ```

-This will start a server and API on `http://localhost:3000`
+This will start the frontend on `http://localhost:3000`

 ---